jasonfb/universal_track_manager/README.md

 Remember, this Gem will not do this for you as you must associate this to your application's own unique needs.

+# Questions

+= Isn't this a lot like the information available to me in Google Analytics?

+Answer: Yes, this is the same as most of the information in GA, but stored in your own app for your own data processing.
+It is not a substitute for GA.

+= Is it ethical to track my inbound ad campaigns?

+Answer: Probably, but since the advirtising engines (Google, Facebook, etc) can target based on existing known information, you might be picking up information that is based on a user's profile that you don't know and you may not have permission to see.
+(For example, if you target some ads to 18-29 year olds, it is a reasonable guess to assume people who came from those ads are 18-29 years old.)

+= Is it ethical to track my user's IP addresses?

+Answer: Not without their consent.

+= Is it ethical to track my user's browser?

+Answer: Not without their consent.

 # Name Conflicts